jeffjaw/coding-tasks/frontend/README.md

 Run `npm install` for install dependencies
 Run `ng serve` for local development
+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.

 ## Dependencies

 - Angular 14
 - Primeng datatable for data grid

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.